 - any mental health concern (e.g., paranoia or documented lack of ability to make sound decisions due to mental capacity) causing significant risk of harm to self or others;

 - restrictive eating or any other behavior causing significant medical concern.

-When a licensed mental health provider determines that the student cannot safely remain on campus in the independent living environment or off-campus in the surrounding campus community, the provider and the Dean of Students (or their designee) will confer to determine whether the student’s parents, legal guardians, or designated emergency contact should be notified.
+When a licensed mental health provider determines that the student cannot safely remain on campus in the independent living environment or off-campus in the surrounding campus community, the provider and the Dean of Students (or their designee) will confer to determine whether the student’s parents, legal guardians, spouse/partner, or designated emergency contact should be notified.

 If emergency notification is indicated, reasonable efforts shall be made to consult with the student and attempt to have the student make the first contact.
 This is consistent with the general philosophy that supports students developing independence and personal accountability.
 However, in some situations, consultation with the student or first contact by the student may not be possible or appropriate.
 In such cases, it is not required that the student be alerted when their parent, legal guardian, or emergency contact is notified.